Shoulder Impingement Relief: Stop Pain & Restore Movement

 Poor Biomechanics

-Scapular dyskinesis (abnormal shoulder blade movement), rounded shoulders from poor posture, rotator cuff weakness allowing humeral head upward drift, tight posterior capsule causing altered mechanics.
-These functional causes are correctable with targeted physical therapy.
+Scapular dyskinesis (abnormal shoulder blade movement), rounded posture, and rotator cuff weakness allow the humeral head to drift upward.
+These functional causes are highly correctable with specialized physical therapy.

 Phase 1: Weeks 0-4